I was a Registered Tax Return Preparer (RTRP) and a partner in 3 national brand tax preparation stores in Pennsylvania for over 10 years.

 - If you have a business that deals primarily in cash transactions, don't underreport your income just because there isn't always a record of it.
 Cash businesses in and of themselves are red flags to the IRS.
 Live in a $300,000 house, drive an expensive car, but report only $25,000 in income from your business, the IRS is going to question how you do it.

 The IRS knows what to expect for deductions based on your income.
 Take a deduction that the IRS feels is too high for your income, you may risk an IRS inquiry.

-Charitable contributions receives particular scrutiny.
+Charitable contributions receive particular scrutiny.
 All cash donations require receipts for documentation.

 #4 Being Self-Employed (Filing a Schedule C)

-Being self-employed and filing a Schedule C to report your business income is a potential red flag on at least 2 fronts.
+Being self-employed and filing a Schedule C to report your business income is a potential red flag on at least two fronts.

 - First, the IRS will want to be sure that you reported all of your income.
 The IRS will look to see that you reported all income, particularly income reported on a 1099-MISC.
 If you have a business that deals primarily in cash transactions, agents are trained to look for clues that may indicate that you didn't report all of your income.